apache/nuttx/configs/olimex-lpc-h3131/README.txt

     2. SDRAM support is not enabled by default.
 SDRAM support can be enabled by adding the following to your NuttX configuration file:

+       [NOTE: There is still something wrong with the SDRAM setup.
+At present it hangs on the first access from SDRAM during configuration.]

        System Type->LPC31xx Peripheral Support
          CONFIG_LPC31_EXTDRAM=y                : Enable external DRAM support
          CONFIG_LPC31_EXTDRAMSIZE=33554432     : 256Mbit -> 32Mbyte